 Joint statements issued by Participating Member States confirmed that all relevant issues will continue to be examined by national experts.
 They noted the intention of the Participating Member States to work on a progressive implementation of the FTT, focusing initially on the taxation of shares and some derivatives.
-The first steps would be implemented at the latest on 1 January 2016.
+They indicate an intention to implement the FTT by 1 January 2016.